Breast Milk Storage

 - Wash hands well with soap and water.

-- Read the instructions book that comes with your pump and follow the suggestions.
+- Read the instruction book that comes with your pump and follow the suggestions.
 Sterilize your pump parts once a day as described.

 - Employed moms can help their baby learn to take a bottle once breastfeeding is going well.
 It is best to wait for three (3) to four (4) weeks to introduce bottles.
 If you are having problems breastfeeding, ask for help from a lactation consultant or health care provider.